• Skip to primary navigation

 • Take a taxi.
 There are plenty of taxis in Santa Elena town.

 • Uber.
-We saw a couple of Ubers in downtown but not many.
+We saw a couple of Ubers in downtown.

 • Walk if you are close to Santa Elena town or in Cerro Plano.
 It is quite hilly so put on your good walking shoes and bring your rain jacket.